-- We are responsible for our child's attendance at school.
-If our child is ill, we contact the School Office by 08.30 a.m. on the first day of absence (infomain@aics.espritscholen.nl, infosatellite@aics.espritscholen.nl, infosoutheast@aics.espritscholen.nl), and then keep the school informed -on a daily basis- of our child's condition, as well as providing medical documentation on request.
-We inform the school in advance of any medical or other appointments which cannot be scheduled outside of school hours.
-Holidays taken during the school term need specific permission from the Dutch Education Authorities as well as the Director (see Leave of Absence). - We ensure that our child is at school 10 minutes in advance of the first lesson.
+- Parents / Guardians are responsible for the student's attendance at school.
+If the student is ill, you contact the School Office by 08.30 a.m. on the first day of absence via the parent portal. , and then keep the school informed -on a daily basis- of the student's condition, as well as providing medical documentation on request.
+Please inform the school in advance of any medical or other appointments which cannot be scheduled outside of school hours.
+Holidays taken during the school term need specific permission from the Dutch Education Authorities as well as the Director (see Extra ordinary Leave (Leave of Absence). - 2 Parents/Guardians ensure that the student is at school 10 minutes in advance of the first lesson.
 Lateness interrupts learning, makes classroom organisation difficult, and is discourteous to the teacher and other students.

+The AICS closely monitors prolonged or frequent student absence due to illness.
 The school is legally obliged to reports cases of concern to the appropriate external agencies e.g. the Bureau Leerplichtplus (Truancy Office) of the municipality where the student is registered.

 It is important that absences due to illness are signalled to the AICS team so that the right approach is implemented to ensure that the student returns to school.
-Good communication between parents and the school is imperative.
+Good communication between parents/guardians and the school is imperative.